 It’s good to do your research to be aware of the options, but waiting for perfect knowledge before you act can make you LESS certain.

+Advice is autobiography.
 Unless someone knows your situation, advice is often just a reflection of their own situation and agenda.
 Consider whether that mirrors yours.

 All I can do is put myself in your shoes and give you some ideas based on what I’ve observed.
-(My blog should be the first place to check if you want my thoughts.)
+(My blog should be the first place to check if you want my “thoughts.”)

 But it’s ultimately up to you because bar prep is personal.